-C.J.’s screenplay titled Geller High School’s Mondo-Secret Crush Committee, a heist/teen rom-com mash-up, won 1st Prize in Columbia College Chicago’s Written Image contest in the Alumni Feature Screenplay category.
+As a screenwriter, C.J.’s work has received several exciting awards and accolades.
+He was named by the International Screenwriters’ Association as one of the Top 25 Screenwriters to Watch in 2019.
+His feature script titled Geller High School’s Mondo-Secret Crush Committee, a heist/teen rom-com mash-up, won 1st Prize in Columbia College Chicago’s Written Image contest in the Alumni Feature Screenplay category.
 The script also won the Grand Prize in the New York Screenplay Contest’s Action/Adventure category.
 The judges called it “smart, highly original, and very entertaining,” and the Creative World Awards said, “This story has great commercial potential and could really resonate with audiences.”

-C.J. has cut comedic videos for Motorola, Walgreens, GE, Hanes, Orbitz, Clorox, Nissan, and Secret Deodorant.
-These videos have garnered millions of viewers on branded social media channels, in-store displays, online training portals, and broadcast television.
+C.J. has served as video editor for Walgreens, GE, Hanes, Orbitz, Clorox, Nissan, and Secret Deodorant, with millions of viewers on branded social media channels, in-store displays, online training portals, and broadcast television.

 The writing is sharp.
 The characters are wonderful, and the dialogue is first-rate.
 It has incredible market potential.
 It has everything one asks for in a script.New York Screenplay Contest

 C.J.
 Arellano's video design is sharp and dynamic.Time Out Chicago